Sunday, August 31, 2008

 Jungle skyline

 At the height of its power, between 600 to 900AD, the Mayan city of Coba supported more than 45,000 people.
-Then, for some unknown reason, it was abandoned to the jungle and remained hidden until the 1890s.
+Then, for some unknown reason, it was abandoned in the jungle and remained hidden until the 1890s.
 Excavations finally began in earnest in the 1970s, eventually restoring more than 30 structures.
 Researchers believe that at least another 6500 remain hidden in more than 50 square kilometres of dense jungle.
 Today, after 90 minutes of highway driving, I got to see this remarkable inland city for myself (Garry remained poolside in Cancun).

 From here you can see how unbelievably flat the Yucatan Peninsular is.
 There isn't a single hill in any direction for as far as the eye can see.
-My guide explained that any tree-clad mound we could see rising above the treetops was in fact an unrestored pyramid.
+My guide explained that any tree-clad mound we could see rising above the treetops was, in fact, an unrestored pyramid.
 I could also see a small grey-stone pyramid bursting from the jungle about 500 metres away.
 I later learnt that this is one of the only pyramids left in the region that tourists are still permitted to climb.

 Our final stop in Coba was another giant pyramid.
-This is not open to the public but sits at the end of an impressive, long stepped platform extending almost 100 metres into the jungle.
+This is not open to the public but sits at the end of an impressive, long-stepped platform extending almost 100 metres into the jungle.
 I was captivated by a series of hardwood trees growing over the top of a narrow archway next door.
-This simple sight offered a tantalizing glimpse of how jungle had once smothered the entire area.
+This simple sight offered a tantalizing glimpse of how the jungle had once smothered the entire area.

-The site is dominated by another stepped pyramid, El Castillo, which is topped by a colonnaded temple.
+The site is dominated by another stepped pyramid, El Castillo, which is topped by a collonaded temple.
 This temple also served as a lighthouse, guiding Mayan canoes through a small gap in the offshore coral reef.
 The entire structure rises from a series of equally impressive stone platforms.
 Spanish sailors first sighted the city in 1518.
-Within 75 years it was abandoned as the Spain ruthlessly conquered the region.
+Within 75 years it was abandoned as Spain ruthlessly conquered the region.

 My guide explained that the city buildings had once been boldly painted red, blue and white.
 Today, just the occasional faded fleck of paint can be seen on the odd stone.
 The sight must have truly astonished Spanish explorers.
-However the sight that astonished me today could be found directly outside Tulum's ruins - the voladores.
+However, the sight that astonished me today could be found directly outside Tulum's ruins - the Voladores.

 Click here to read about our overnight tour of Chichen Itza.